radeonxray/DB7-NormalizationAndIndexing/README.md

 *Third Normal Form*
 As mentioned in *Second Normal Form*, there are several columns that not dependent on the primary-key, since reps have been tied directly to customer.
+Since *Second Normal Form* is violated, *Third Normal Form* can never be correct.

 -----